yxtay/datasciencecoursera/5-reproducible-research/assessment2/rr-report2.md

 <img src="figure/totaldmg.png" title="plot of chunk totaldmg" alt="plot of chunk totaldmg" style="display: block; margin: auto;" />

 In terms of events with greatest economic consequences, flood was clearly the most significant.
-Hurricane, storm surge and tornado events also caused large property damages.
+Hurricane, storm surge and tornado events also caused large economic damages.
-Comparatively, the remaining events did not cause as excessive damages to property, hence, it would be paramount to focus efforts to the top 4 events first to reduce property damages.
+Comparatively, the remaining events did not cause as excessive damages, hence, it would be paramount to focus efforts to the top 4 events first to reduce economic damages.